Wednesday, July 16, 2025

 roving soulless with half a heart

-Devoid of romance and in decay
+Devoid of romance, in decay

 Roving soulless like half a heart